 He also starts his vacation with the most successful streak of his presidency.
-Congress passed three pieces of legislation he championed, including a package of new gun laws, expanded benefits for veterans exposed to toxic burn pits and spending to boost computer chip manufacturing in the U.S. Gas prices are dropping, albeit slowly, and the U.S. killed the head of Al-Qaeda with a drone strike in Afghanistan.
+Congress passed three pieces of legislation he championed, including a package of new gun laws, expanded benefits for veterans exposed to toxic burn pits and spending to boost computer chip manufacturing in the U.S. Gas prices are dropping, albeit slowly, and the military killed the head of al Qaeda with a drone strike in Afghanistan.

 Mr. Biden also scored a major coup when two longtime Democratic holdouts, Sens.
-Krysten Sinema of Arizona and Joe Manchin of West Virginia, agreed to back his stalled economic agenda.
+Kyrsten Sinema of Arizona and Joe Manchin III of West Virginia, agreed to back his stalled economic agenda.

 “It does blunt criticism of Biden taking a vacation, but if something goes south he still needs to react immediately,” Mr. Rowland said of Mr. Biden’s winning streak.
 “The big thing is you don’t want to screw up the visual.
 For his age, Biden is quite a vigorous man, but putting him on a bike is an entirely bad idea.”